grayresearch/CX/CHARTER.md

 fragmentation of the RISC-V ecosystem.

-To overcome this custom extensions' reuse problem / standards gap, the CX-ISA and CX-SW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.
+To overcome this custom extensions' reuse problem / standards gap, the CX-ISA, CX-SW, and CX-HW TGs will define interop standards enabling development and reuse of multiple *composable* custom extensions and their libraries, together in one system.

 ## Charters

-The Composable Extensions ISA (CX-ISA) Task Group, and concurrently, the Composable Extensions Software (CX-SW) Task Group, together will specify a RISC-V ISA standard extension, a runtime library API, and an ABI, enabling any number of *composable extensions* (CXs) and their software libraries to harmoniously coexist within one RISC-V system.
+Together the Composable Extensions ISA (CX-ISA) Task Group, Composable Extensions Software (CX-SW) Task Group, and Composable Extensions Hardware (CX-HW) Task Group, underway concurrently, will specify *CX-ISA:* a RISC-V ISA standard extension, *CX-SW:* a runtime library API and an ABI, and *CX-HW:* a CX unit logic interface, enabling any number of *composable extensions* (CXs), their software libraries, and reusable hardware cores, to harmoniously coexist within one RISC-V system.

 Operationally, these standards will enable extension-aware software to *discover* that a CX is available, to *select* it as the hart's current